nu11secur1ty/SSTC-HTTPS-hijack-login-credentials/README.md

 ```

-5. - Sending email on the victim
+3. - Receiving the hits from browser of the victim